Azure/azure-mysql/arm-templates/ExampleWithMultipleServerProperties/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This ARM template deploys [Azure Database for MySQL Server](https://docs.microsoft.com/azure/mysql/overview) and creates [Firewall Rule](https://docs.microsoft.com/azure/mysql/concepts-firewall-rules), [Virtual Network Rule](https://docs.microsoft.com/azure/mysql/concepts-data-access-and-security-vnet), Parameters, and Database.
+This ARM template deploys [Azure Database for MySQL Server](https://docs.microsoft.com/azure/mysql/overview) and creates a [Firewall Rule](https://docs.microsoft.com/azure/mysql/concepts-firewall-rules), [Virtual Network Rule](https://docs.microsoft.com/azure/mysql/concepts-data-access-and-security-vnet), sets server parameters, and creates a database within the server.

-**NOTE** : You can deploy Firewall rules, Virtual Network Rule, Parameters and Databases in any order in serial.
+**NOTE** : You can deploy Firewall rules, Virtual Network Rule, server parameters and databases in any order serially.
 However, they cannot be deployed in parallel.
-(In ARM template, when the deployment order is not specified, Resource Manager deploys them in parallel.
+(In ARM templates, when the deployment order is not specified, Resource Manager deploys them in parallel.
 More information on how to specify the deployment order [here](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-define-dependencies).)